For a ports contributor, Poudriere is one of the most important and helpful testing and build tools. Its main features include:

 above.
 To ease investigation, jails can be kept running after

-the build by adding -i
+the build by adding -i to

-poudriere testport -j 113Ramd64 -p development -i -o www/firefox
+#poudriere testport -j 113Ramd64 -p development -i -o www/firefox

 After the build completes, and regardless of whether it